neuralmagic/deepsparse/docs/llms/README.md

 ## **Sparse LLM Research**

 Sparsity is a powerful model compression technique, where weights are removed from the network with limited accuracy drop.
-At Neural Magic, we have successfully pruned CNN models like ResNet and Transformer models like BERT to 90%+.
-The more sparsity we can induce in the model, the faster DeepSparse can run them!
+For instance, Neural Magic, has successfully pruned CNN models like ResNet and Transformer models like BERT to 90%+, a >10x compression in model size.
+This compression creates opportunity for performance optimizations in DeepSparse, which is specifically built to accelerate NNs using sparsity.

-Over the past months, we have adapted our sparsity techniques to decoder-only generative models.
-Currently, we can prune a fine-tuned version of [**MPT-7B**](https://huggingface.co/mosaicml/mpt-7b) to ~60% sparsity with <1% accuracy drop (--- UPDATE: see our paper on arxiv ---) using a technique called Downstream Pruning, where we prune the network during the fine-tuning process.
+Recently, we have been focused on adapting our sparsity techniques to decoder-only generative models.
+Currently, we can prune a fine-tuned version of [MPT-7B](https://huggingface.co/mosaicml/mpt-7b) to ~60% sparsity with <1% accuracy drop (--- UPDATE: see our paper on arxiv ---) using a technique called Downstream Pruning, where we prune the network during the fine-tuning process.

 > **Note**: We currently can induce sparsity during domain adaptation fine-tuning.
 Sparsifying a general model that performs well on the [OpenLLM Leaderbaord](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard) is an area of active research.